BuznaCatalin/BuznaCatalin/README.md

 ## Hi there, I'm Cătălin  👋

-### I'm a Jr.Software Tester, freshly graduated with a strong passion for technology and automated processes.
+### I'm a Software Tester, freshly graduated with a strong passion for technology and automated processes.

 - 🔨 I’m currently working on different projects linked with automation;
 - 📚 I’m currently learning Selenium, Linux distribution, testing processes;